How to paint flower pots the right way

 Step-by-step instructions

-- Clean and dry the pot: Clean the pot thoroughly with the degreaser to remove any dirt or grime and let it dry completely.
+Clean the pot thoroughly with the degreaser to remove any dirt, dust, or grime, and let it dry completely.

-- Apply primer: Primer will help the paint adhere to the pot and provide a base for the color.
+Primer will help the paint adhere to the pot and provide a base for the color.
 I love using Kilz spray primer for most of my projects.
 Makes sure to shake the can really well for about a minute since the primer is very thick and sticky.
-If it comes out oddly textured then you can let it dry and lightly sand it to get rid of the texture.
+If the layer of primer comes out oddly textured then you can let it dry and lightly sand it to get rid of the texture.
 Or keep the texture for a different look.
 Apply one or two coats, allowing each coat to dry completely before applying the next.

-- Paint the pot: Choose your desired color and paint type.
-Apply one or two coats of paint, and again, let each coat dry completely before applying the next.
+Choose your desired color and paint type.
+Apply one or two coats of spray paint, and again, let each coat dry completely before applying the next.
 For this project, I definitely preferred spray paint for an even finish.
-But you can certainly brush acrylic paint as well.
+But you can certainly brush on acrylic paint with a paintbrush as well.
+(You can also add stencils to you design in this step!)

-- Seal the pot: To protect the paint and make it last longer, apply a clear sealer over the entire pot.
+To protect the paint and make it last longer, apply a clear acrylic sealer over the entire pot.
 Let the sealer dry completely before using the pot.
 (To be honest, I skipped this step since I used my pot indoors and it was fine and lasted for years)

 Keep in mind that if you paint a glossy pot as I did, then you definitely can’t skip the primer and might even have to use some fine sandpaper to rough up the pot’s surface first.
-However, I didn’t use sandpaper and it was fine.
+However, I didn’t use sandpaper for my pot painting project and it was fine.

 Tips for Painting flower pots for indoor use

-It is important to decide what plant you want to use the pot for and if you are planting the plant inside the pot or just placing the potted plant inside the pot.
+It is essential to decide what plant you want to use the pot for and if you are planting the plant inside the pot or just placing the potted plant inside the pot.
 Why?
-Well, some plants require that you mist them daily and then you need to make sure that you use durable outdoor paint and sealer so the paint doesn’t get moldy and damaged.
+Well, some plants require that you mist them daily, and then make sure that you use durable outdoor paint and sealer so the paint doesn’t get moldy and damaged.
 This also applies to plants that are planted inside the painted pot.

 Tips for Painting flower pots for outdoor use